-The award recognises research in the natural sciences, allowing interdisciplinary and sociocultural research that could straddle the social sciences and humanities, by outstanding Aboriginal and Torres Strait Islander PhD students and early- and mid-career scientists.
+The award recognises research in the physical and biological sciences, allowing interdisciplinary and sociocultural research that could straddle the social sciences and humanities, by outstanding Aboriginal and Torres Strait Islander PhD students and early- and mid-career scientists.
 It aims to support the expansion and growth of their research networks and international knowledge exchange through visits to relevant international centres of research.
 Two annual awards of $5500 are planned, with additional support provided to attend the Academy's Annual Science at the Shine Dome event.

 Applicants must be Australian citizens or permanent residents at the time of application.
 Applicants should also either be enrolled for a PhD or be within 15 years of obtaining a PhD*.

 The proposed travel must be for a minimum of two weeks and a maximum of three months duration.

 Applicants must provide a letter from an Aboriginal and Torres Strait Islander Community or Organisation where they identify and are accepted.
 This may come from one of, but not limited to, the following:

 Successful grant winners will be expected to present a full report within 3 months of the termination of the international travel.
 Attendance at relevant conferences is welcomed but must be in addition to a 14 day minimum visit.

 University or research institutional on-costs are not supported.

 Grants are offered to successful applicants in early November each year for travel to be carried out in the next year.